Kagami/wybm/README.md

 ## Install

 For the first time you will need to download `.7z` archive corresponding to your platform.
-If you want to update to newer version of wybm, you may however download only corresponding `.nw` file and replace `app.nw` in unpacked directory of full build. (`.nw` files contain the actual application, but you need NW.js environment in order to run it.)
+If you want to update to newer version of wybm, you may however get only appropriate `.nw` file and replace `app.nw` in unpacked directory of full build. (`.nw` files contain the actual application, but you need NW.js environment in order to run them.)

 ### Linux